 Seeing eye dogs have been a part of our culture for many years.
 Hazel Hurst was one of the original founders of the movement at the beginning of the 20th century.

-On one occasion she was asked about the training techniques used to train the dogs.
-The behavior patterns that were used; the various commands that were necessary; the breed of dogs that were preferred.
+On one occasion she was asked about the training techniques used to train the dogs: the behavior patterns that were used, the various commands that were necessary, and the breed of dogs that were preferred.

 If the Jews won, they could stay in Italy.
 If the Pope won, they would have to leave.
 The Jewish people met and picked an aged but wise Rabbi, Moishe, to represent them in the debate.
 Since Moishe spoke no Italian and the Pope spoke no Yiddish, they all agreed that it would be a silent debate.